-Keeping up with our international theme at ICDF2C, we are proud to announce this year that ICDF2C 2013 will run in parallel to InfoSecurity Russia 2013, the premiere information security industry event in Russia.
-We are also proud to announce that starting with this year's conference, ICDF2C is collaborating with the Journal of Digital Investigation, the leading international journal in the area of digital forensics and incident response.
-In addition to the publication of the proceedings in the Lecture Notes of the ICST, the best research papers presented at ICDF2C 2013 will be expanded and peer reviewed for a special issue of the Journal of Digital Investigation.
+Keeping up with our international and collaborative nature at ICDF2C, we are proud to announce that ICDF2C 2014 will run jointly with Systematic Approaches to Digital Forensic Engineering (SADFE).
+We are also proud to announce that ICDF2C is continuing collaboration with the Journal of Digital Investigation, the leading international journal in the area of digital forensics and incident response.
+In addition to the publication of the proceedings in the Lecture Notes of the ICST, the best research papers presented at ICDF2C 2014 will be expanded and peer reviewed for a special issue of the Journal of Digital Investigation.

 The following topics highlight the conference's theme:

 • BigData and Digital Forensics

 • Business Applications of Digital Forensics

 • Cloud Forensics